Jontay Porter: Personal life

-In addition to his older brother (currently with the Denver Nuggets), he has two older sisters named Bri and Cierra, both of whom were deemed medically retired from playing sports due to multiple injuries involving their legs.
-Cierra Porter came out of medical retirement to return for her senior year at the University of Missouri.
+In addition to his older brother Michael Porter Jr. with the Brooklyn Nets, Jontay has two older sisters, Bri and Cierra, both of whom were deemed medically retired from playing sports, both due to multiple leg injuries.
+Cierra Porter later returned for her senior year at the University of Missouri.
+Two of Porter's younger brothers, Coban and Jevon, played collegiate basketball as well, with Coban previously playing for the University of Denver and Jevon currently playing for Loyola Marymount University after previously going to Pepperdine University until early 2024.